-CMAP is beginning to work with the Lake County Community Foundation to provide a Homes plan for the the communities of Hainesville, Round Lake, Round Lake Park, Round Lake Beach, and Round Lake Heights.
+CMAP is working with the Lake County Community Foundation to provide a Homes plan for the the communities of Hainesville, Round Lake, Round Lake Park, Round Lake Beach, and Round Lake Heights.

-CMAP is also working with Northeast DuPage County to provide a Homes plan for Addison, Bensenville, Villa Park and Wood Dale.
+CMAP is also working with Northwest DuPage County and Teska Associates to provide a Homes plan for Glendale Heights, Hanover Park and West Chicago.

 Homes for a Changing Region enables municipal leaders to chart future demand and supply trends for housing in their communities and develop long-term housing policy plans.
 These plans aim to create a balanced mix of housing, serve current and future populations, and enhance livability.

 Homes for a Changing Region includes the following components:

 - Analysis of each community's existing housing supply that compares the type and price of housing stock to the age, income, and tenure (rental or owner-occupied) of the population.

 - A subregional housing analysis that identifies opportunities and gaps in the housing profile and looks for opportunities for collaboration between neighboring communities.

 - A workforce housing analysis that focuses on the match between the sub-region's key employment sectors and the existing housing stock.